artmetla/DejaView/docs/contributing/ui-development.md

 ## Mithril components

-Perfetto UI uses the [Mithril](https://mithril.js.org/) library for rendering the interface.
+DejaView UI uses the [Mithril](https://mithril.js.org/) library for rendering the interface.
 The majority of the components in the codebase use [class components](https://mithril.js.org/components.html#classes).
 When Mithril is imported via `m` alias (as it is usually done in the codebase), the class